devops-cohort/shalini/README.md

 - Increase the complexity of the database to allow users to filter photos by continents and thems
 - Front-End web design
 - Intergration testing using Selenium
-- Create an actual link for the photo by converting the string format of the URL input to a URL for the image which can be displayed in the Posts section. # FundamentalProject
+- Create an actual link for the photo by converting the string format of the URL input to a URL for the image which can be displayed in the Posts section.